 The Psalms are a rich repository of human religious experience, at times pleading, cursing, hoping, despairing, grieving, resting, rejoicing, praising, always from a position of profound trust in the saving power of God.
-Over the centuries, praying monks quickly learned that some of the Psalms were better suited to the morning, some for the evening, and some for midday.
-They noted that some of them were keyed to the mystery of the dying and rising of Jesus.
-So our prayer as monks is largely biblical and liturgical, ever responsive to the rhythm of the day and season.
+Over the centuries, praying monks learned quickly that some of the Psalms were better suited to the morning, some for the evening, and some for midday.
+They noted that some of them keyed to the mystery of the dying and rising of Jesus.
+So, our prayer as monks is largely biblical and liturgical, ever responsive to the rhythm of the day and season.

 Images from The Saint John's Bible, a masterwork illumination of Holy Scripture in the monastic tradition

-Among the oldest of Christian spiritual practices, a careful, prayerful reading of scripture underlies the Benedictine spiritual practice.
+Among the oldest of Christian spiritual practices, a careful, prayerful reading of Scripture underlies the Benedictine spiritual practice.
 An art simple enough for anyone to practice, and subtle and sublime as to fulfill and entire life.
 The principles learned here, extend to help discover and reveal God's call and presence in visual arts (Visio Divina), audible arts, and the natural world.